NCI Drug Dictionary

 - siRNA-transfected peripheral blood mononuclear cells APN401

 Autologous peripheral blood mononuclear cells (PBMCs) transfected ex vivo with small-interfering ribonucleic acid (siRNA) directed against the E3 ubiquitin ligase casitas B-lineage lymphoma-b gene (Cbl-b), with potential immunoactivating and antineoplastic activities.
 The Cbl-b gene is silenced ex vivo through the binding of Cbl-b siRNA to Cbl-b mRNA, which prevents the translation of the Cbl-b protein in T-lymphocytes.
 Upon infusion, the activated, Cbl-b-silenced T-lymphocytes are able to increase the production of cytokines, proliferate and activate the immune system, which leads to cancer cell eradication.
 Cbl-b, a negative regulator of the immune system, is mutated in a variety of cancer cell types.
 Its expression is inversely correlated with activation of T-lymphocytes and tumor cell eradication.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 Synonym: siRNA-transfected PBMC APN401 Code name: APN401